-We contract with third-party sub-servicers for the sub-servicing of all our loans, in which we retain servicing rights, including those in our securitizations.
-Our operations are subject to risks associated with inadequate or untimely servicing.
+We contract with third-party sub-servicers for the sub-servicing of all our loans, including those in our securitizations, and our operations are subject to risks associated with inadequate or untimely servicing.
 Poor performance by a sub-servicer may result in greater than expected delinquencies and losses on our loans.
 A substantial increase in our delinquency or foreclosure rate could adversely affect our ability to access the capital and secondary markets for our financing needs.
 Also, with respect to loans subject to a securitization, greater delinquencies would adversely impact the value of any interest-only, principal-only and subordinated securities we hold in connection with that securitization.